nithinv86/time-entry/README.md

 ## About time entry

-If you find yourself grappling with work time entry system, fret not!
-There's a straightforward and effective alternative method available to help you effortlessly track and update your time.
+If you find yourself struggling with the intricacies of our work time entry system, rest assured, you're not alone.
+We understand that navigating complex systems can be daunting, but fear not!
+We're here to provide you with a simple and efficient alternative command line tool that will make tracking and updating your time a breeze.
+Our goal is to streamline your workflow and ensure that you can focus on your tasks without the added stress of wrestling with unfamiliar software.
+With our CLI, you'll be able to seamlessly record your time with ease, allowing you to devote more energy to your work and less time worrying about administrative tasks.
+So why wait?
+Let us simplify your time-tracking process today!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>